-As mentioned earlier, Arctic Adventures hikers on the Laugavegur Trail have the luxury of getting luggage delivered between cabins, so there’s no reason why you shouldn’t also make your time in the huts or tents as comfortable as possible.
+As mentioned earlier, Arctic Adventures hikers on the Laugavegur Trail have the included luxury of getting luggage delivered between cabins, so there’s no reason you shouldn’t make your time in the huts or tents as comfortable as possible.

-Once you get to the hut and start boiling water for that cup of tea, it’s nice to change into comfortable sweats, fresh socks and comfy cabin slippers.
-It’s also important to have an extra set of cabin clothes if your first set need to be hung to dry.
+Once you get to the hut and start boiling water for that cup of tea, changing into comfortable sweats, fresh socks, and comfy cabin slippers is nice.
+Having an extra set of cabin clothes is also important if your first set needs to be hung to dry.

-To guarantee a good night’s sleep, pack earplugs and a sleep mask (especially important in summer because it won’t get dark).
+Pack earplugs and a sleep mask (especially important in summer because it won’t get dark) to guarantee a good night's sleep.

-For nightwear, shorts and a t-shirt will do for the huts, but a wool base layer is a good idea for camping.
-If you are renting a sleeping bag, a liner will make it feel like your own.
+For nightwear, shorts and a T-shirt will do for the huts, but a wool base layer is a good idea for camping.
+If you rent a sleeping bag, a liner will make it feel like your own.
 And finally, a nice pillow is well worth packing.